chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 (The autonomous car does not move by default, and your job is to write a motion planner to control the autonomous car)

+4. If you see an error once you press 's' key, please make sure your numpy version is >= 1.13.1

 ## Subscribed topic (autonomous car)

 The autonomous car is subscribing the topic below: